 About six weeks after the accident, I also suffered with extremely bad incontinence due to the swelling and pressure on my back.
 Not having any control over your own body at the age of 37 tears everything from you.
 I think that will stick with me for the rest of my life.

-I've lost so much.
-I've lost a 13-year relationship with the mother of my kids and I've had to completely stop working.
-To be honest, I've cut myself off from a lot of people.
+I've lost so mu 13-year relatio mother of my k had to complet working.
+To be cut myself off of people.